We dance without speaking, sober, with consent..

 .. when we’re continually navigating the dance floor with all the others, whom we may or may not know, who are navigating the same thing?

 Attraction, intimacy, consent and boundaries.
 How do we negotiate these things on a non-speaking dance floor?
 What are our needs and how can a community dance organisation help us?

 The Move has initiated sharing circles where all are invited to come and share and participate and speak about our experiences and needs.
-We have had three rich discussions (January 26th, February 23rd, and March 23 2018).
+We have had several rich discussions (January 26th, February 23rd, March 23, June 1 2018).
 Here are some notes of what came up in our discussions: